|Graduate Program Head||Jeffrey Bardzell|

-The Master of Professional Studies Program in Enterprise Architecture and Business Transformation (MPS/EABT) is a unique program designed for professionals aspiring to advance to roles with enterprise wide scope and authority, such as that embodied by an enterprise architect.
-The MPS/EABT provides a comprehensive educational experience in the principles and practice of enterprise architecture (EA) and integrates both business and enterprise technical knowledge.
+The Master of Enterprise Architecture (M.E.A.) in Enterprise Architecture and Business Transformation is a unique program designed for professionals aspiring to advance to roles with enterprise wide scope and authority, such as that embodied by an enterprise architect.
+The M.E.A. in EABT provides a comprehensive educational experience in the principles and practice of enterprise architecture (EA) and integrates both business and enterprise technical knowledge.
 The program includes courses in:

 - enterprise architecture foundations,